maxillacult/ofxPostGlitch/README.md

 # ofxPostGlitch
-This addon applies glitch effects to FBO with openframeworks. we recommend to use openFrameworks after v0073.
+This add-on applies a glitch effect to the FBO using openFrameworks.
+We recommend using openFrameworks v0073 or later.

 ## Usage :
 You need at least two classes 'ofFbo' and 'ofxPostGlitch' to use it.